steveski/Perigee.Configuration.DependencyInjection/README.md

 app.Run();
 ```

-If you are using appsettings override files named `appsettings.<environment>.json` then you can use the `EnvironmentJsonResolver`
+If you are using appsettings override files named `appsettings.<environment>.json` then you can pass in the filename.
+Either explicitly specify the filename to use or derive the environment name from the hosting environment.
 ```csharp
 using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.DependencyInjection;